opnfv/functest/docs/testing/user/configguide/prerequisites.rst

 NOTE: **Jumphost** refers to any server which meets the previous requirements.
-Normally it is the same server from where the OPNFV deployment has been triggered previously.
+Normally it is the same server from where the OPNFV deployment has been triggered previously, but it could be any server with proper connectivity to the SUT.

 NOTE: If your Jumphost is operating behind a company http proxy and/or firewall, please consult first the section `Proxy Support`_, towards